aadithenoob/tdo/README.md

 ## Bugs

-Currently, `add` appends task numbers to tasks, but the program does not track or use them in any meaningful way, as it does not remember previously assigned task numbers.
+Currently, `add` appends task numbers to tasks, but the program does not remember previously assigned task numbers.

 ### Example